cse110-fa22-group15/cse110-fa22-group15/admin/meetings/retrospectives/111922-retrospective.md

 - There's some confusion here and there between the different subgroups
 - We haven't done with the local storage and CI/CD pipelines
 - Unable to get full attendance at meetings which makes it hard for everyone to be on the same page.
+- Lack of understanding of what the other team has done/not done so far